Ideal-111/Depth-Foundation-Model/README.md

 # Depth Foundation Models
-- A collection of papers on monocular depth estimation with depth foundation models, e.g., discriminative model, generativate model, etc.
+- A collection of papers on depth estimation with depth foundation models, e.g., discriminative model, generativate model, etc.
 - A collection of papers on depth completion with different methods, e.g., RGB-Guided method, Unguided, etc. We list the depth completion methods based on **diffusion models** separately to emphasize an important direction for future depth completion research.

 - We mainly focus on the work after **2022**.